rlucha/reasonml-minimal-config/README.md

 ```
 $ npm run prod
 ```

+It expects a src/main.re file as an entry point to create the bundle.

 ## Check the bundle details
 With every compilation a stats.json file is produced in the root, visit https://webpack.github.io/analyse/ and drop that file to get a good insight of your bundle.